ori-drs/plane_seg/README.md

 *Plane Seg* is a library for fitting planes to LIDAR, depth camera data or elevation maps.
 It uses robust estimation to fit planes by clustering planar points with similar normals.

 We assume the ROS build system (e.g. Melodic).
 The core library (plane-seg) is only dependent on PCL.
 The ROS application (plane-seg-ros) can process PointCloud2 and GridMap data types.

+# Using It

-A sample application can be run and visualized (in ROS) as follows:
+**Run-Time Application:** A sample application (for ANYmal) can be run and visualized (in Rviz) as follows:

 ```python
 roslaunch plane_seg_ros anymal.launch
 roslaunch plane_seg_ros view_plane_seg.launch
 ```

-Run a test program which read example point clouds (PCDs), processes them and executes the fitting algorithm
+**Test program:** reads example point clouds (PCDs), processes them and executes the fitting algorithm:

 ```python
 roslaunch plane_seg_ros test.launch